arnediehm/Webcam-Motion-Detection-and-Recording/README.md

 ### Customizing Codecs and File Extensions

-While i have implemented X264 (MKV) and MP4V (MP4) as preferred options, you can choose any codec and container combination that suits your needs and is provided by OpenCV.
+While I have implemented X264 (MKV) and MP4V (MP4) as preferred options, you can choose any codec and container combination that suits your needs and is provided by OpenCV.

 - **X264 (MKV):** This codec is chosen as the default option for its reliability.
 MKV files have a structure that can withstand unexpected program interruptions, ensuring your video files remain usable.